TheDataStation/solo/README.md

    You can also reindex "fetaqa" and "nq_tables" by runing the script.

 ## 3. Train
    The default batch size is 4, if the GPU memory is less than 24 G, use a smaller value (one by one) by editing "train_batch_size" in file "trainer.config".
 Incremental training is disabled by default to reduce training cost.
 If you want to enable incremental training, update step size "train_step_n" to 5000 in "trainer.config".
 The default start question size is 10000 by "train_start_n" in "trainer.config".
-Feel free to try smaller "train_start_n" and "train_step_n" to reduce training time, e.g. "train_start_n:2000" and "train_step_n:2000".
+Feel free to try smaller "train_start_n" and "train_step_n" to reduce training time, e.g. update "train_start_n" to 2000 and "train_step_n" to 1000.
    To train the relevance model, run
    ```   bash
    ./train.sh <dataset>